ICRAR/daliuge/docs/dataflow.rst

   nodes allow pipeline developers to systematically express complex data partitioning and event flow patterns based on various requirements and science processing goals.
-More importantly, we transform these control nodes into ordinary DROPs at the physical level.
+More importantly, we transform these control nodes into ordinary Drops at the physical level.
 Thus they are nearly transparent to the underlying graph/dataflow execution engine, which focuses solely on exploring parallelisms orthogonal to these control nodes placed by applications.
 In this way, the Data-Driven framework enjoys the best from both worlds - expressivity